e-h-dev/trip-discoverer/TESTING.md

 ### CSS checker

-The css check came back with no errors, there are however some warnings the validator only gives the folowing message; `Due to their dynamic nature, CSS variables are currently not statically checked` the common denominator is, on all th elines that there is a warnong there is a (var) attribute leading to the root styles.
+The css check came back with no errors, there are however some warnings the validator only gives the following message; `Due to their dynamic nature, CSS variables are currently not statically checked` the common denominator is, on all the lines that there is a warning there is a (var) attribute leading to the root styles.
 After some research it turns out that the jigsaw checker is a bit outdated and does not support all modern css conventions.

 ![css checker](/assets/validation-images/html-css-checker/css-validation.png)